Hello, I am Andy

 Andy and Dina’s children, Matt and Sam, live with their partners in Denver, Colorado.
 Matt is a neuroscientist and his partner Karly is a medical doctor.
 They have a cat named Turkey.
 Sam teaches fifth grade and his partner Sinjin teaches drama at a high school when he is not directing short films or community theater.
 Sam and Sinjin are aspiring dog owners.

 Andy was the third child of Leo and Blossom Becker and grew up in San Mateo, California.
 Leo grew up in Daly City, California, the youngest in a large family with immigrant parents who settled in California after leaving Vilna, White Russia.
 Leo’s father worked as a laborer and house painter.
 Blossom grew up in San Mateo.
 Her parents immigrated from Mordy and Warsaw, Poland.
 Her father was an egg rancher in Petuluma, California, and then moved to San Francisco where he worked as an upholsterer and became a furniture manufacturer.
 Andy grew up across the street from these grandparents.
-Andy authored stories drawn from his early childhood entitled, Debbie Can Do No Wrong, soon to be published in 2019.
+Andy authored stories drawn from his early childhood entitled, Cracking an Egg, soon to be published in 2019.

 Andy enjoys a close relationship with Rabbi Zalman Heber and was a founding congregant who helped build a very welcoming and friendly Tacoma synagogue in 2012.
 There, Andy frequently gives a Shabbos spiel when the Rabbi is out of town on that week’s Sidra.

-Andy’s first book, Beneficent Gardening, Gardening Tips With Spiritual Sparks, draws on spiritual themes to inspire gardening and well-being.
+Andy’s first book, Spiritual Gardener, draws on spiritual themes to inspire gardening and well-being.
 A Table of Contents, with themes for each chapter, and an excerpt from Chapter 1, Gan Edan, and Chapter 15, The Old Catalpa is available by clicking here.
 The Old Catalpa has been accepted for publication by Greenprints, a quarterly magazine of gardening stories.

-Andy’s second book, Debbie Can Do No Wrong, is a humorous and heartfelt look at early childhood experiences growing up in the 1950s and 60s.
+Andy’s second book, Cracking an Egg, is a humorous and heartfelt look at early childhood experiences growing up in the 1950s and 60s.
 A story entitled Lessons is yours by clicking here.